Using quantum key distribution for cryptographic purposes: a survey: Key agreement over a network of QKD links : QKD Networks

 \subsection{Open networks versus trusted QKD networks}

-As pointed out in \cite{EcryptChallenges}, ``quantum cryptology is not a solution for open networks'', i.e. a QKD network does not allow users that do not share any pre-established secret or trust relation to exchange a key and then communicate securely.
-In a sense QKD networks are tied by their ``physical nature'': they can only operate under trust conditions, are limited in distance because some physical, uncloneable quantum states are being exchanged over quantum channels and some physical interaction (trusted courier) is needed to initialise such networks.
-QKD networks, now at an early development stage, are intrinsically ``physically-limited'' networks.
+As pointed out in \cite{EcryptChallenges}, ``quantum cryptology is not a solution for open networks'', i.e.\ a QKD network does not allow users that do not share any pre-established secrets or trust relations to exchange a key and then communicate securely.
+In a sense QKD networks are also tied by their ``physical nature'': they are limited in distance since quantum signals are exchanged over lossy optical channels.
 These physical limitations however bring a considerable security advantage: QKD networks can provide unconditional security to all the users that have access rights to the network and are thus inside the ``circle of trust'' of these closed networks.
+As we shall discuss in \ref{PQC}, the practicality of asymmetric cryptography and its suitability for open networks may have as a counterpart the existence of stronger vulnerabilities to cryptanalysis.

-The difference between quantum networks and classical networks thus appears to be almost philosophical : they do not offer the same services and exhibit a relation with space and distance that is extremely different: while classical open networks, and especially the Internet have been analysed as ``small worlds'', where physical signals can be regenerated, data can be copied and distances are almost abolished \cite{SmallW} , quantum networks are by essence closed networks where distance comes back into the game.
-We believe that the topological design of the future quantum networks is indeed a very fertile research problem, and have started investigating this aspect within the {\sc SECOQC} project \cite{DNET04}.
+The difference between quantum networks and classical networks thus appears to be almost ontological : they do not offer the same services and exhibit a relation with space and distance that is extremely different.
+While classical open networks, and especially the Internet have been described as ``small worlds'', where physical signals can be regenerated, data can be copied and distances are almost abolished, quantum networks are in essence closed networks where distance comes back into the game, as it is the case with telephone networks \cite{alleaume:qp09}.